googlefonts/googlefonts.github.io/gf-guide/testing.md

 ### Variable Fonts

-- [Samsa](https://lorp.github.io/samsa/src/samsa-gui.html) displays all instances with propers names in the STAT sidebar section.
+- [Samsa](https://lorp.github.io/samsa/src/samsa-gui.html) displays all instances with proper names in the STAT sidebar section.
 Regular and other default names are Elided (in parenthesis), and there is style linking between Regular and Bold (400 → 700), and between Roman and Italic (0 → 1).
 - `avar` table displays the expected result (linear or not).
 - `fvar` table has the instances you want with proper names and proper coordinates (only weight instances with coordinates every 100 for GF).
 - Variation works properly (also glyphs with special layers).